salmabahdad/Login-Intrusion-Monitoring-and-Alert-System/README.md

-# 🔐 Geo-Aware Login Monitor
+# 🔐 Login Intrusion Monitoring and Alert System

   This project is a lightweight **Intrusion Detection System** built in Java, designed to monitor log files in real time, detect potential intrusions, and       alert administrators through multiple channels.
 ---